 For customer portfolios with a guarantee, the net risk for Storebrand Livsforsikring will be lower than the gross market risk.
 The extent of risk-reduction depends on several factors, the most important being the size and flexibility of the customer buffers and the level and duration of the guaranteed return.
-If the investment return is not sufficient to meet the guarantee, the shortfall may be covered by using customer buffers built up from previous years' surpluses.
-Storebrand Livsforsikring is responsible for covering any shortfall under the guarantee.
+If the investment return is too low to meet the guarantee, the shortfall may be covered by using customer buffers built up from previous years' surpluses.

-81% of the assets are invested in interest-bearing securities and loans.
+82% of the assets are invested in interest-bearing securities and loans.
 In Norway, most of the credit risk is from securities held at amortised cost, which significantly reduces the risk to the company's profit.
-11% of the assets are invested in real estate and 7% in equity.
+11% of the assets are invested in real estate and 8% in equity.
 As most of the assets in foreign currency are currency hedged, the currency risk is limited.